ciml-org/ciml-summer-institute-2022/2.5_gpu_computing_hardware_architecture_and_software_infrastructure/README.md

 make SMS=70
 ```

 You now should have an executable `deviceQuery` in the directory.
-If you execute it you should see an output with details about the GPU that is available:
+If you execute it:
 ```
 ./deviceQuery
 ```
+you should see an output with details about the GPU that is available.
+In our case on Expanse it is a Tesla V100-SXM2-32GB GPU:
 ```
 ./deviceQuery Starting...